Overview

 Click Add to generate a new webhook.

-Assign a descriptive name to your webhook and Click Save
+Assign a descriptive name to your webhook and Click Save.

 Make will provide a unique URL for your webhook.